-If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff, volunteers and contractors) harming or posing a risk of harm to children, then this should be referred to the Headteacher where there are concerns/allegations about the Headteacher this should be referred to the Chair of Governors, Chair and in the event of concerns/allegations about the Headteacher, where the Headteacher is also the sole proprietor of an independent school this should be reported directly to the Designated Officer(s) at the Local Authority.
+If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff, volunteers and contractors) harming or posing a risk of harm to children, then this should be referred to the Headteacher or Principal; where there are concerns/allegations about the Headteacher or Principal, this should be referred to the Chair of Directors, Chair of the Management Committee or Proprietor of an independent school; and in the event of concerns/allegations about the Headteacher, where the Headteacher is also the sole proprietor of an independent school this should be reported directly to the Designated Officer(s) at the Local Authority.

-Consultation without delay with the Designated Officer - Danielle Rose, Tel: 0191 561 3901 will determine what action follows.
-A multi-agency strategy meeting may be arranged to look at the complaint in its widest context, the Headteacher/senior member of school staff will attend this meeting, which will be arranged by the Designated Officer.
-All issues will be recorded on the allegation management form and the outcome reached will be noted to ensure closure.
+Consultation without delay with the Designated Officer Melanie Scott, Tel: 0191 277 4636, will determine what action follows.
+A multi-agency strategy meeting may be arranged to look at the complaint in its widest context, the Headteacher/senior member of Trinity Academy Newcastle staff must attend this meeting, which will be arranged by the Designated Officer.
+All issues must be recorded on the allegation management form and the outcome reached must be noted to ensure closure.